ORIGINAL ISSUE 1/1/2019

 MANUFACTURING TERMS & CONDITIONS

-GENERAL INFORMATION: Nutrition Laboratories operates a product development laboratory and a beverage bottling plant in Clearwater, Florida, developing and co-packing beverages and liquid dietary supplements (“Products”).
-This document sets forth the terms, conditions and obligations under which Nutrition Laboratories will produce Products for a Customer.
+GENERAL INFORMATION: Nutrition Laboratories operates a product development laboratory and beverage bottling facility in Clearwater, Florida, developing and co‑packing beverages and liquid dietary supplements (the “Products”).
+This document sets forth the terms, conditions, and obligations under which Nutrition Laboratories will produce Products for a customer (the “Customer”).

 1. GENERAL TERMS AND CONDITIONS

-Nutrition Laboratories will perform its services in accordance with its Current Good Manufacturing Practices.
-Nutrition Laboratories will charge for its services either as a day fee or a per-bottle co-packing rate produced, or as otherwise agreed with Customer.
-Nutrition Laboratories shall email Customer a written Proposal for the services to be performed.
-Customer shall pay a minimum downpayment of 50%, which signifies Customer’s acceptance of the Proposal.
-The remaining balance is due and payable per said proposal.
-Nutrition Laboratories shall provide Customer a final invoice at the conclusion of each job.
+Nutrition Laboratories shall perform its services in accordance with its Current Good Manufacturing Practices (“cGMPs”).
+Charges for services shall be based on a day fee, a per‑bottle co‑packing rate, or as otherwise agreed in writing with the Customer.
+Nutrition Laboratories shall email the Customer a written proposal (the “Proposal”) describing the services to be performed.
+Customer shall pay a minimum down payment of fifty percent (50%), which constitutes acceptance of the Proposal.
+The remaining balance shall be due and payable as set forth in the Proposal.
+Nutrition Laboratories shall issue a final invoice upon completion of each job.

 2. FORMULA OWNERSHIP

-Formulations provided by Customer are Customer’s property.
-Formulations developed by Nutrition Laboratories and paid for by Customer are Customer’s property.
-Nutrition Laboratories shall keep all such Customer’s formulations confidential.
-Formulations developed by Nutrition Laboratories and not paid for by Customer are Nutrition Laboratories’ property.
-Any changes or alterations made to customer-owned formulas by Nutrition Laboratories at Customer’s request shall not grant Nutrition Laboratories any ownership rights of such Customer-owned formulas.
+Formulations provided by Customer are the property of Customer.
+Formulations developed by Nutrition Laboratories and paid for in full by Customer are the property of Customer.
+Nutrition Laboratories shall keep all Customer‑owned formulations confidential.
+Formulations developed by Nutrition Laboratories and not paid for by Customer remain the property of Nutrition Laboratories.
+Any changes or alterations made by Nutrition Laboratories to a Customer‑owned formulation at Customer’s request shall not grant Nutrition Laboratories any ownership interest in such formulation.

 3. PROCESS AUTHORITY AND FDA NOTIFICATION